Smithay/book/src/client/sctk/environment.md

 - The environment, of type `Environment<MyApp>`
 - The `Display`
-- The `EventQueue` the environment is associated with
+- The `EventQueue` that the environment is associated with

 The environment will then provide several methods mapping the functionality of the various underlying globals.
 SCTK generally provides an higher-level interface to the underlying functionality than what